yimuchen/UserUtils/MathUtils/doc/MathUtils.md

 commonly used in the HEP analysis that are not immediately available in existing libraries, the main ones being the calculation of uncertainties of measurements with arithmetics, and the Kolmogorov-Smirnov test weighted data sets.
-This libraries uses custom written GSL functions for the bulk of the calculation, but will use existing ROOT functions if they are available.
+This library uses the ROOT::Math classes for running the mathematical function, which allows for object-like extensions for mathematical functional objects (instead of pure function pointer interfaces like GSL), while keeping away from the ambiguity of and compile-time unsafe string based math function declaration of “high-level” ROOT objects (like @ROOT{TF1}).